OWASP/owasp-mastg/Document/0x08-Testing-Tools.md

 - logcat-color: A colorful and highly configurable alternative to the adb logcat command from the Android SDK - <https://github.com/marshall/logcat-color>
 - VirtualHook: A hooking tool for applications on Android ART (>=5.0).
 It's based on VirtualApp and therefore does not require root permission to inject hooks - <https://github.com/rk700/VirtualHook>

-#### Xposed
+### Xposed

-- Xposed Framework: A framework that allows to modify the system or application aspect and behavior at runtime, without modifying any Android application package (APK) or re-flashing - <https://forum.xda-developers.com/xposed/xposed-installer-versions-changelog-t2714053>
+[Xposed](http://repo.xposed.info/module/de.robv.android.xposed.installer "Xposed Installer") is a framework that allows to modify the system or application aspect and behavior at runtime, without modifying any Android application package (APK) or re-flashing.

-[Xposed](http://repo.xposed.info/module/de.robv.android.xposed.installer "Xposed Installer") is a "framework for modules that can change the behavior of the system and apps without touching any APKs.".
 Technically, it is an extended version of Zygote that exports APIs for running Java code when a new process is started.
 Running Java code in the context of the newly instantiated app makes it possible to resolve, hook, and override Java methods belonging to the app.
 Xposed uses [reflection](https://docs.oracle.com/javase/tutorial/reflect/ "Reflection Tutorial") to examine and modify the running app.
 Changes are applied in memory and persist only during the process' runtime since the application binaries are not modified.

 To use Xposed, you need to first install the Xposed framework on a rooted device as explained on [XDA-Developers Xposed framework hub](https://www.xda-developers.com/xposed-framework-hub/ "Xposed framework hub from XDA").
 Modules can be installed through the Xposed Installer app, and they can be toggled on and off through the GUI.